MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 ### What type of mentorship are we referring to?

 We are referring to the type of mentorship where an experienced software developer takes an inexperienced software developer (graduate) under their wing in order to teach them the skills necessary to become a professional.
-In effect, the mentor is akin to the tour guide that takes a person through a foreign city showing them the best of what the city has to offer and bypassing the uninteresting and unsafe parts.
+The focus is on experiential learning, the process of learning through doing and reflecting on what has been done.

 ### Identifying mentors in your organization